vedph/pinakes-api/README.md

 - `13 ex. - 14 in.`
 - `14 ex - 15` (the `.` may be missing)
 - `15 (2/2) - 16 (1/4)`
-- `1657-1719` by error; this is not considered, as it should be sporadic.
+- `1657-1719` by error; this is not considered valid, as it should be sporadic.

 These dates are parsed and inserted into a `date` table which gets filled with the original date expression (`source`), its normalized text value and the corresponding approximate numeric value, and the ID of the source author or work having that date (`field` is used to specify a code representing the source table: `aut` or `wrk`).
 For instance: